 For more information or to apply, please visit the program’s information page on the website of the Center for International Studies.

-Latin American and Latino Studies Program faculty members, Dr. Miles Silman, Associate Professor of Biology, and Dr. Emily Wakild, Assistant Professor of History, lead a group of students each summer on a three to four-week program in Peru, where they explore the country’s beautiful and magnificent natural and cultural diversity.
+Latin American and Latino Studies Program faculty members, Dr. Miles Silman, Associate Professor of Biology, leads a group of students each summer on a three to four-week program in Peru, where they explore the country’s beautiful and magnificent natural and cultural diversity.
 By providing students with the opportunity to immerse themselves in the heartland of numerous pre-Colombian civilizations, students are able to study the ways in which nature and culture mingle as well as the ways in which the past informs the present.
-On this program, Dr. Wakild, an expert on the history of conservation and national parks in Latin America, and Dr. Silman, an expert on the ecology of the Andean region, guide students through five of Peru’s ten UNESCO World Heritage Sites where they examine the co-mingling of flora, fauna, and geology with temples, parks, and residences.
-Students will have the opportunity to earn a total of seven credit hours: four of which will be derived from Dr. Silman’s BIO 349: Tropical Biodiversity course and three of which will be derived from Dr. Wakild’s HST 355: History of Nat ure Conservation in Latin America course.
-Both courses are taught in English and count towards the minor in Latin American and Latino Studies as well as the minor in Environmental Sciences.
+On this program, Dr. Silman, an expert on the ecology of the Andean region, guides students through five of Peru’s ten UNESCO World Heritage Sites where they examine the co-mingling of flora, fauna, and geology with temples, parks, and residences.
+Students will have the opportunity to earn a total of four credit hours: which will be derived from Dr. Silman’s BIO 349: Tropical Biodiversity course.
+The course is taught in English and counts towards the minor in Latin American and Latino Studies as well as the minor in Environmental Sciences.
 No prior study of language is required and majors in all disciplines are encouraged to apply.
-Although both courses are not required, preference will be given in admissions to students who are interested in enrolling in both.
 The program runs throughout June and students will stay in a variety of accommodations, including hotels, hostels, cabins and tents.
 Program itinerary changes by year.
-Interested students should contact Dr. Wakild or Dr. Silman.
+Interested students should contact Dr. Silman.

 For more information or to apply, please visit the program’s information page on the website of the Center for International Studies or the Tropical Diversity blog maintained by the program’s directors.